PascalBod/lm-esp32-eclipse/README.md

 # Creation of the VM

 Check [this guide](https://github.com/PascalBod/lm-vm) to create a Linux Mint Cinnamon 22.1 VM.
+Assign 8 GB of RAM to the VM.

 In what follows, it is assumed that the user's account username is `developer`.